magnumjs/mag.js/README.md

 ## Create Event Control

 #### Define a Module
-they are inheritable and reusable
+They are inheritable and reusable
 ```javascript
 var app = mag.module('myApp');
 ```